Opening Statement of Commissioner Brian D. Quintenz before the Open Commission Meeting on November 5, 2018

 I have heard anecdotally from certain small to mid-sized players in the swap markets that the breakeven point of the costs of swap dealer registration as measured by a level of notional swap dealing activity is much higher than the $8 billion level in this rule.
 If that is the case, the current $8 billion notional threshold effectively forces these smaller players to curtail their swap dealing business, thereby limiting competition and further concentrating swaps activity with their larger competitors.

-many of the policy recommendations discussed in the proposed rule, such as better allowing insured depository institutions to assist their customers in hedging loan-related risks and excluding non-deliverable forwards from an entity’s de minimis count – would advance the policy goals of the de minimis exception by encouraging greater participation and competition in the swap markets.
+In addition, many of the policy recommendations discussed in the proposed rule, such as better allowing insured depository institutions to assist their customers in hedging loan-related risks and excluding non-deliverable forwards from an entity’s de minimis count – would advance the policy goals of the de minimis exception by encouraging greater participation and competition in the swap markets.
 I would eagerly anticipate the Commission’s action on these important reforms.
+As the Commission’s recent no-action letter to a Main Street bank this past August shows, the deficiencies of the current de minimis exception are beginning to squeeze firms’ activity and constrain their ability to serve clients.

 Any de minimis threshold must always be put into context of the broader swaps market regulatory regime.
 The Commission is not establishing the de minimis exception in a vacuum.
 Since the swap dealer definition was adopted in 2012, a broad range of rigorous regulatory requirements have gone into effect which also advance the goals of swap dealer registration, such as mandatory clearing, SEF trading, swap data reporting, and margin requirements for uncleared swaps.